branch-predictor/BPSpeller/README.md

 Currently, BPSpeller is missing the following:
 * Adding and removing words from dictionary.

 Would be nice to have, as it would affect entire user experience - adding exception in one program would be instantly visible in other

-* Accessing list of available languages
+~~* Accessing list of available languages~~

-  That's provided by the system interfaces, but left out for now
+~~That's provided by the system interfaces, but left out for now~~

 * No version checking

 It probably should fail in some special way when ran on Windows 7 and earlier.
+Currently implemented in Delphi interface only.s

 # How to build it?
 * Get VS 2015 Community Edition (might work with earlier edition, assuming proper version of SDK is installed)